 We found 5 cardiologists who accept Humana HMO near Blairsville, GA.

-Dr. Stephen Prater's areas of specialization are adult cardiology and cardiac electrophysiology (heart rhythm).
-Patients gave him an average rating of 5.0 stars out of 5.
-He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Prater graduated from the University of South Alabama College of Medicine.
+Dr. Stephen Prater is an adult cardiology and cardiac electrophysiology (heart rhythm) specialist in Blairsville, GA, Atlanta, GA, and Sandy Springs, GA.
+He is a graduate of the University of South Alabama College of Medicine.
+Dr. Prater's average patient rating is 5.0 stars out of 5.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Conditions / Treatments